codehaus-plexus/plexus-languages/plexus-java/src/site/markdown/locationmanager.md

 - `setAdditionalModules`, in case the consumer wants to use `--add-modules`

+- `setIncludeAllProviders`, in general would only be used at runtime, not during compile or test.
+In case `uses` is used, all modules with matching `provides` are added as well.

 - `setJdkHome`, should point to Java 9 or above in case the runtime of this library is Java 7 or 8

 - `setMainModuleDescriptor`, which can either be a `module-info.java` or `module-info.class`